aamanrebello/Hackathon-project/README.md

 **3. How to run**
 --
-  To send from client side to cloud, run the sender program from within the *edge* directory.
-A text file called *readings.txt* needs to be available within the directory (example provided).
+  To send from client side to cloud, run the sender program from within the *sender* directory.
+A text file called *readings.txt* needs to be available within the directory (example provided in the folder here).
   ```
-  cd edge
+  cd sender
   python send.py
   ```